JackyGu1042/CarND-Traffic-Sign-Classifier-Project/writeup_Huaxin.md

 | 1.13e-08	   			| Keep right					 				|
 | 2.74e-09			    | No passing         							|

-* For the 5th image, the model is relatively sure that this is a Children crossing sign.
+* For the 5th image, the model is relatively sure that this is a turn right ahead sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|